HighCapable/YukiReflection/README.md

 This project belongs to the above-mentioned organization, **click the link above to follow this organization** and discover more good projects.

+## 🚨 Maintenance of this project has been stopped

+The `YukiReflection` project has been deprecated due to many unsolved black box issues, so we no longer recommend anyone to use it.
+Please now migrate to the brand new design [KavaRef](https://github.com/HighCapable/KavaRef).

 ## What's this

 This is a concise and efficient Reflection API rebuilt based on Java's native Reflection API using Kotlin,